 Physical Keys to a Great Backswing

-From Jason Baile On June 03, 2022
+Added on June 03, 2022

 It's been said that you don't hit the ball with your backswing.
-The implication here is that the backswing doesn't really matter and it's usually followed up by several examples of successful tour players... who have had unusual backswings.
+The implication here is that the backswing doesn't really matter and it's usually followed up by several examples of successful tour players who have had unusual backswings.
 This is a fallacy.
 The truth is that the way you move the club away from the ball, coil your body and set the club is critically important.
 Yes, some hall-of-fame golfers have won with unorthodox backswings.
 But do you have the thousands of hours to practice that they did?
 A much safer bet is to build an efficient, mechanically sound backswing that doesn't require any compensations or manipulations to deliver the club back to the ball consistently.

 In this video, Titleist staff member Jason Baile is joined by Lance Gill, the Performance Director at Jupiter Hill Club.
 Together, they walk through some important checkpoints and physical screens that you can use to construct a simple, repeatable backswing that will put you in prime position for a powerful and consistent strike through the golf ball.
 Some keys to keep in mind: